Verilog-Solutions/solidity-puzzles/README.md

 ### Run Test Cases in Remix IDE

 > Beware: Running tests in Remix IDE eats your RAM (~1.5 GB).
-Consider running it with a local node if your web browser crashes.
+Consider running it with a local node.

 1. Open [remix](https://remix.ethereum.org/);
 2. Enable `dGit` plugin in the `PLUGIN MANAGER` tab;